bernedom/bernedom.github.io/_posts/2019-05-12-cmake-interface-lib.md

 ## Selecting targets and files to install

-After setting up the configuration for installing the library the targets and files to be installed have to be made known to cmake by using the `install` function.
-First the file containing the targets is created and copied to the installation folder.
+After setting up the configuration for installing the library, the files to be installed can be passed to cmake by using the `install` function.

+First the file containing the installation-targets as defined above, is created and copied to the installation folder.
 The `EXPORT` keyword at the beginning tells cmake to export the installation targets which are defined in the file `SITargets.cmake` which is created in the build folder when building the project to the `DESTINATION` specified.
-All targets are to be placed in the `NAMESPACE` SI.
+All targets are to be placed in the `NAMESPACE` `SI::`.

 ```cmake
 install(EXPORT ${PROJECT_NAME}_Targets